florencex5/Hard_Commodities/analysis_and_methodology/The_Sustainable_Growth_Rate_Analysis_and_Methodology.md

 # The Sustainable Growth Rate -- Analysis Report & Methodology

+## METHODOLOGY
+* **Data Selection**
+    1. Country: Chile
+        * Chile holds a leading position in global mining production, contributing approximately 23% of the world's copper (1st place) and 25% of its lithium (2nd place) as of 2023.
+    2. Critical Minerals: Lithium & Copper
+        * Chile, the world's top copper producer and home to the "lithium triangle," is prominent in both copper and lithium mining.
+This geographical concentration justifies focusing on these minerals.
+Analyzing lithium and copper in Chile, with an emphasis on sustainable growth rates, highlights the significance of various influencing factors.
+    3. Demand v.s.
+The sustainable growth rate
+        * The years 2030 and 2035 were selected to assess the impact of different starting years on sustainable growth rates, with the anticipation that future technological advancements will significantly influence demand.
+* **Limitation**
+    * The original IEA database provides predictions from 2030 to 2050, with an average interval of 5 years.
+The 7-year gap between the base year of 2023 and the first prediction year of 2030 may impact the accuracy and reliability of subsequent analyses of demand changes.

 ## KEY FINDINGS
 * The pronounced demand surge, followed by a hard commodity cooldown during the climate transition, emphasizes the necessity of excluding such spikes in forecasting long-term growth rates, often influenced by infrequent factors like policy shifts.
 Accounting for potential future technological advancements is crucial when compounding growth rates from the subsequent period.